Researchers have been unable to trace the origin of this Clan

 Early Notables of the Ras family (pre 1700)

-Notable among the family at this time was Arthur Rose (Ross) (1634-1704), a Scottish minister, Archbishop of St Andrews (1684-1689), Bishop of Argyll (1675-1679); Alexander Rose (1647-1720) was a Scottish scholar, minister and bishop, Professor of Divinity at the University of Glasgow and Principal of St Mary's College, St Andrews; and...
-Another 72 words (5 lines of text) are included under the topic Early Ras Notables in all our PDF Extended History products and printed products wherever possible.
+Notable among the family at this time was Arthur Rose (Ross) (1634-1704), a Scottish minister, Archbishop of St Andrews (1684-1689), Bishop of Argyll (1675-1679); Alexander Rose (1647-1720) was a Scottish scholar, minister and bishop, Professor of Divinity at the University of Glasgow and Principal of St Mary's College, St Andrews; and William Rose who was Grieve (manager) to Lord President Forbes, on...
+Another 61 words (4 lines of text) are included under the topic Early Ras Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ras family to Ireland

 Some of the Ras family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland

 is included in all our PDF Extended History products